Dessie O'Hare: Arrest and first prison sentence

 In August 1978 O'Hare was arrested following the attempted murder of a British Army officer, who was shot at his wedding reception in County Meath.
 In 1979 O'Hare was shot twice, and the Gardaí arrested him after a car chase through County Monaghan.
 The chase ended when O'Hare crashed his car through a herd of cattle and into a farmer's car, before coming to rest in a field.
-He broke both ankles in the crash; his companion in the car died.
+He broke both ankles in the crash; his companion in the car, Anthony McClelland, died.
 At his trial in 1980 he was sentenced to nine years imprisonment for possession of a firearm; he was released in 1986.

 INLA feud

-Upon his release, O'Hare found that the INLA had split into hostile armed factions, one calling itself the Irish People's Liberation Organisation, the other known as 'INLA GHQ'.
+Upon his release, O'Hare found that the INLA had split and was engaged in a feud with the Irish People's Liberation Organisation (IPLO).
 The IPLO assassinated INLA leaders Ta Power and John O'Reilly and in revenge, O'Hare is accused of the killing of Tony McCloskey, an IPLO associate who had allegedly tipped them off as to O'Reilly and Power's whereabouts.
 McCloskey was abducted from his home in County Monaghan on 6 February 1987.
 He was tortured with his ear and finger being cut off with a bolt cutter before he was shot dead and his body dumped in a rural part of the same county.
 O'Hare is alleged to have been behind the abduction and killing.
-Seven INLA members were murdered in the feud.
+Six INLA members were killed in the feud with the IPLO.